GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

     pair: ??
 Operator; Operators

 ::

     exp := exp1 '??' exp2

 Conditionally evaluate an expression2 depending on the result of an expression1.
 Given code is equivalent to:

 ::

-    exp := (exp1 '!=' null) '?' deref(exp1) ':' exp2
+    exp := (exp1 '!=' null) '?' *exp1 ':' exp2

-It evaluates expressions until the first non-null value (just like || operators for the first 'true' one).
+It evaluates expressions until the first non-null value (just like | operators for the first 'true' one).

-Operator precendence is also follows C# design, so that ?? has lower priority than ||
+Operator precedence is also follows C# design, so that ?? has lower priority than |

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-?. - Null-propagation operator
+?. and ?[ - Null-propagation operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::